lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 `LOG;message`

-Writes a custom entry to the session log without presenting UI.
+Writes a custom entry to the session .csv log without presenting UI.
 Useful for marking experimental phases, counterbalancing groups, or debugging.
 **Example:** `LOG;Condition=A`

 `RANDOMIZE_ON` … `RANDOMIZE_OFF`